On this 4 Day Jungle Tour, lose yourself in the breathtaking Bolivian Amazon

 Fully immerse yourself in the Bolivian jungle with this exciting 4-day tour.
 No trip to Bolivia would be complete without a trip to the Madidi National Park, one of the most ecologically diverse places on the planet.
 See the exotic wildlife, visit a local community, and try your hand at constructing a log raft, the traditional transport of indigenous Amazonian people.

 The day starts at 8:30am, when we depart from Rurrenabaque.
 After an hour’s boat journey, we will visit a local community to discover more about their way of life, and to share a little bit with the local people.
 Then we will continue our journey, enjoying beautiful scenery such as the Bala Canyon.

-In the afternoon, we will take our camping equipment (mosquito net, mattress, sleeping bag) to spend our first night in the depths of the jungle.
+At around 9:00am, we will take our camping equipment (mosquito net, mattress, sleeping bag) to spend our first night in the depths of the jungle.
 It will take about 5 hours of leisurely walking, during which we will see various birds, including toucans, macaws and guans, as well as howler monkeys, spider monkeys and a variety of higher plants.
 After dinner at the campsite, we can take a short night walk and look for nocturnal species.

 DAY 1: 07:45 - 08:15